Set up single sign-on (SSO)

 Available with any of the following subscriptions, except where noted:

 Single sign-on (SSO) allows you to give your team members one account for all of the systems your business uses.
-If you have a HubSpot Enterprise account and have SSO set up for your business, you can require users to log in to HubSpot using their SSO credentials.
+Security Assertion Markup Language, or SAML, is an open standard used for authentication.
+Based upon the Extensible Markup Language (XML) format, web applications use SAML to transfer authentication data between two parties - the identity provider (IdP) and the service provider (SP).
+If you have a HubSpot Enterprise account and have SAML-based SSO set up, you can require users to log in to HubSpot using their SSO credentials.

 General setup

-- In the left sidebar menu, select Account Defaults.
+• In the left sidebar menu, select Security > Settings & Activity.

 If you're using Active Directory Federation Services, learn more about setting up single sign-on using AD FS.